Fox's sports channel to reach 90 million homes on Saturday

 A Fox spokesman declined to comment on terms of its deals with operators.
 Dish was not immediately available to confirm it would carry the channel.

 Rupert Murdoch's media company is investing hundreds of millions of dollars in the channel, which will feature Nascar, college football and basketball, mixed martial arts and a new show starring Regis Philbin.
-It aims to take on ESPN, the highly profitable cable sports leader owned by Disney (DIS.N).
+It aims to take on ESPN, the highly profitable cable sports leader owned by Disney.

 Fox has to compete with a powerful lineup at ESPN, which has multiyear rights to many highly watched programs, including the NFL's "Monday Night Football," college football's national championship, pro basketball games and the Wimbledon tennis tournament.